 - 1. The Commission shall: - a.
-Determine and evaluate the needs of persons who are deaf, hard of hearing and speech impaired in this State; - b.
-Seek ways to avoid unnecessary duplication of services for deaf, hard of hearing and speech impaired persons by public and private organizations in this State; - Establish priorities for the work of the Division according to the most pressing needs of persons who are deaf, hard of hearing or speech impaired as determined by the Commission;
+Determine and evaluate the needs of persons who are deaf, hard of hearing and speech impaired in this State; - Seek ways to avoid unnecessary duplication of services for deaf, hard of hearing and speech impaired persons by public and private organizations in this State; - c.
+Establish priorities for the work of the Division according to the most pressing needs of persons who are deaf, hard of hearing or speech impaired as determined by the Commission; - d.
+Promote programs that provide community-based services necessary to enable persons who are deaf, hard of hearing or speech impaired, to the fullest extent possible, to be an integral part of the community; - e.
+Review and make recommendations regarding plans for services for persons who are deaf, hard of hearing or speech impaired;